doliG/vsh-api-front-v0.2/README.md

 <!-- Basics -->
 <App />
 <PrimaryNav />
-<Search /> <!-- I dont really know how to get this working in all my childs components.
+<Search /> <!-- I don't really know how to get this working in all my children components.
 I will probably create a custom search in each page, and general search in homepage -->
 <Footer /> <!-- Optional -->